BEST STARTS FOR KIDS

 Because I needed to go on bed rest for the latter months of my pregnancy and I needed to keep my job, I also needed to go back to work earlier than I originally planned.
 And then again while I was pregnant with my second son the thing I'd been worrying about over years happened.

 My husband lost his sight and needed multiple surgeries to eventually restore it.
-So finances were really tight.
+Finances were really tight.
 Again I returned to work.
-If anyone gets how tough it can be, I probably can as I was working with two young children and a blind husband over years.
+So if anyone gets how tough it can be, I probably can, as I was working with two young children and a blind husband over years.

-I can remember being at yet another early morning staff meeting...
+I can remember yet another early morning staff meeting...
 The boss often called them an hour early in the morning.
-And unlike many of the other staff I drove for forty-five minutes as well with two little children to drop off on the way.
+And unlike some other staff I drove for forty-five minutes with two little kids to drop off on the way.

-I clearly remember one particular morning, when I felt like some of the other staff members may as well have been speaking another language.
-They pedantically discussed which word was the most suitable to include in one sentence of a policy document and I felt like an alien.
+One particular morning, I felt like some of the other staff members may as well have been speaking another language.
+They pedantically discussed which word to include in one sentence of a policy document.
+And I felt like an alien.

-I looked across the room at the other two young mums on the staff, and I realized we all were wearing the same dazed facial expression and wondering why on earth we were there at that time of the morning.
-But the thing I learned was we all felt similarly.
+When I looked across the room at the other two young mums I realized we all were wearing the same dazed expression, wondering why on earth we were there at that time of the morning.
+But the thing I learned was, we all felt similarly.

 And there was another day when my girlfriend (who's babies didn't sleep either) and I were in a baby-feeding room.
 A gorgeous, trim, young, mum walked in.
-Both her and her baby daughter were dressed in matching colours and each had a beret strategically positioned on her blonde bob and her daughter's fair curls.
+Both her and her baby daughter were dressed in matching colours and each had a beret strategically positioned on their heads.
 They looked like they'd just walked off the pages of a Burberry or a Dolce and Gabbana catalogue.

 I replied, 'Inadequate would probably cover it.'